minxingzhang/MIARS/README.md

 Datasets for "Vectorization" are derived following the method in the paper.

+Besides, the construction of datasets can be find [here](https://github.com/WZH-NLP/DL-MIA-KDD-2022/blob/main/DATASET.md).

 ### Reference

 To acknowledge the use of our work, please cite our paper: